-For both the motor bus and light rail modes, we obtained from staff a description of the sampling procedures for the estimation of passenger miles traveled data used by Metro Transit and a copy of Metro Transit's working papers used to select the actual sample of runs for recording passenger miles traveled data.
+For both the motor bus and light rail modes, sampling was unable to be completed due to the COVID-19 pandemic.
+Therefore, Metro Transit elected to use 2019 sampling data to complete its 2020 reporting for these modes.
+In 2019, we obtained from staff a description of the sampling procedures for the estimation of passenger miles traveled data used by Metro Transit and a copy of Metro Transit's working papers used to select the actual sample of runs for recording passenger miles traveled data.
 We confirmed that average trip length was used for both modes, and we determined that the universe of runs was used as the sampling frames.

 We inquired of the methodologies used to randomly select specific runs from the total population of runs and concluded that the methodologies resulted in a random selection of runs.
 We inquired of the procedures used to replace a missed sample run with a randomly selected replacement sample run and concluded that the replacement run was randomly selected.
-Metro Transit followed the stated sampling procedures for motor bus and light rail modes.
+Metro Transit followed the stated sampling procedures for motor bus and light rail modes for the 2019 sample.